13 Signs Your Shopify Store Needs a Redesign

 • Users only view the home page and leave without exploring the other pages.

-• Website visitors browse your products but they don’t add anything to their cart.
+• Website visitors browse your products, but they don’t add anything to their cart.

 These signs indicate that your website has design flaws, poor user experience, irrelevant content, or slow load times.
 Whatever the cause, these indicate missed opportunities to convert visitors into customers.